jsoma/nyc-schools/README.md

 ## GitHub isn't updating

+Every time you make a change, you need to freeze again and commit/push to GitHub again.

 The biggest issue is **making sure you're freezing in the right directory**.
 If you have one directory where you're running your code and a different directory that's your GitHub repository, you're going to have to copy your code over again and again.
 You probably want to just have one place - the GitHub repo - where you're doing your freezing.

 ## Bootstrap